 The ADA’s What Can I Eat program has demonstrated early successes in both rural and urban African-American communities.
-The Shakopee Mdewakanton Sioux Community is providing a $225,000 challenge grant to the ADA to adapt the program in culturally appropriate ways for use in Native communities.
-Pilot programs are planned for six sites across Indian Country over the next three years.
+The Shakopee Mdewakanton Sioux Community provided a $225,000 challenge grant to the ADA to adapt the program in culturally appropriate ways for use in Native communities.
+Pilot programs are planned for six sites across Indian Country.
 It will involve improving dietary risk factors within the cultural, social, historical and environmental context of daily life in those communities.
 The ADA will partner with a research university to monitor and evaluate the effectiveness of the program in Native settings.
 If the program is successful, the program could be expanded across Indian Country.

 AmeriCorps VISTA, operated by the Corporation for National and Community Service, a federal agency, is the national service program established specifically to help alleviate poverty.
 Founded as Volunteers in Service to America in 1965 as the domestic version of the Peace Corps, VISTA taps the skills, talents and passion of more than 8,000 Americans annually to build the capacity of nonprofit organizations or local government agencies to carry out programs that tackle poverty.

-The Shakopee Mdewakanton Sioux Community is partnering with the Corporation for National and Community Service and the Indigenous Food and Agriculture Initiative to create a cadre of “Native Food Sovereignty Fellows.”
+The Shakopee Mdewakanton Sioux Community partnered with the Corporation for National and Community Service and the Indigenous Food and Agriculture Initiative to create a cadre of “Native Food Sovereignty Fellows.”
 The 21 initial fellows will be AmeriCorps VISTA volunteers working in teams in 10 low-resource Native American communities to establish and stabilize food sovereignty efforts, food systems, and tribal economies that build economic opportunities around food and agriculture.
-The SMSC is providing a $200,000 gift to fund the cost-share for VISTA members’ living allowance in the first year of the program.
-This represents the first time in VISTA’s 52-year history in which a tribe provides funding to deploy VISTA members nationally.
+The SMSC provided a $200,000 gift to fund the cost-share for VISTA members’ living allowance in the first year of the program.
+This represented the first time in VISTA’s 52-year history in which a tribe provided funding to deploy VISTA members nationally.

 Better Way Foundation, a family foundation rooted in catholic social values, invests in systemic, holistic and evidence-based approaches that support the positive development of all children.
 It helps others create healthy, sustainable, supportive environments where children can properly develop, learn and thrive.
 The foundation’s partners are finding a better way to build a future where child well-being contributes to strong families and communities.

-Better Way Foundation and the Seeds of Native Health campaign are each committing up to $85,000 to fund the development of a strategic plan to improve early childhood development (ECD) and childhood nutrition in Minnesota’s Native communities.
-The plan will identify best practices and promising models; determine critical needs in Native communities around these issues; and build consensus around strategies and funding recommendations to improve the well-being of Minnesota’s Native children and future generations.
-This project will result in producing an action plan in late 2017 to strengthen Native ECD and childhood nutrition efforts in Minnesota.
+Better Way Foundation and the Seeds of Native Health campaign each committed up to $85,000 to fund the development of a strategic plan to improve early childhood development (ECD) and childhood nutrition in Minnesota’s Native communities.
+The plan identified best practices and promising models; determined critical needs in Native communities around these issues; and built consensus around strategies and funding recommendations to improve the well-being of Minnesota’s Native children and future generations.
+This project resulted in producing an action plan in late 2017 to strengthen Native ECD and childhood nutrition efforts in Minnesota.

 The Federal Reserve Bank of Minneapolis and the 11 other Federal Reserve Banks serve specific regions of the country foster the stability, integrity and efficiency of the nation’s monetary, financial and payments systems to promote optimal economic performance and maintain public confidence.
 The Minneapolis Fed’s Center for Indian Country Development (CICD) encourages attainment of economic development goals for self-governing communities of American Indians in the United States.
 It provides energy and coordination to Indian Country development initiatives across the Federal Reserve System and takes a lead role in forging Federal Reserve partnerships with other national and regional organizations.

-The CICD is serving as an academic research and convening partner in Seeds of Native Health’s Healthy Children, Healthy Nations initiative with the Better Way Foundation.
+The CICD served as an academic research and convening partner in Seeds of Native Health’s Healthy Children, Healthy Nations initiative with the Better Way Foundation.

 A 35-year-old economic justice organization, First Nations Development Institute is the only Native American-controlled nonprofit dedicated to asset-based, sustainable development.
 First Nations is committed to building healthy economies in Indian Country based on a strategy that puts Native American communities in control of their assets.
 It supports comprehensive initiatives that translate assets into jobs, health, education and more.